ASNA/SunFarm/docs/program-bootstrap.md

 }
 ```

-The initial contents are just the empty *partial class* with its required using statement.
+The initial contents are just the empty *partial class* with its required C# `using` statement.

 ## Dynamically calling a QSys Program